-Study challenges guidelines on art therapy for people with schizophreniaFebruary 28th, 2012 in Psychology & Psychiatry /
+Study challenges guidelines on art therapy for people with schizophreniaFebruary 28, 2012 in Medicine & Health / Psychology & Psychiatry

 Referring people with schizophrenia to group art therapy does not improve their mental health or social functioning, finds a study published in the British Medical Journal today.

 The findings challenge national treatment guidelines which recommend that doctors consider referring all people with schizophrenia for arts therapies.

 Schizophrenia is a severe mental disorder which affects as many as one in 100 people at some point in their lives.
 While antipsychotic medication can reduce symptoms, many people continue to experience poor mental health and social functioning.

 Art therapy has been used as an additional treatment for people with schizophrenia, and is recommended in national treatment guidelines, but few studies have examined its clinical effects.

 So a team of UK researchers set out to examine the impact of group art therapy for people with schizophrenia compared with an active control treatment and standard care alone.